Exploring new places calls for countless pics, a handful of keychains and…postcards?

 For The Ones Who You “Wish Were Here”

-Whether you’re taking a solo trip down the coast or going beach camping with your family for the weekend, postcards are a classic way to tell someone, “wish you were here!”
+Whether you’re taking a solo trip down the coast, going beach camping with your family for the weekend, or taking a volunteer vacation for the monthn, postcards are a classic way to tell someone, “wish you were here!”
 Postcards are also great to send to loved ones who are abroad to give them a taste of home.

 A postcard from home or a fun destination or from home is sure to be a welcome surprise!
 Here are a few things you can include on your postcard to a far away loved one (other than, “wish you were here!”)